Malivil/TTT-Randomat-20/README.md

 \
 _ttt_randomat_noheal_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_noheal_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
-_ttt_randomat_noheal_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.
+_ttt_randomat_noheal_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_noheal_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.

 ## No one can die from my sight
 Puts a green outline around every dead player